Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 >"Side Effect" is not a react-specific term.
 It is a general concept about behaviours of functions.
 A function is said to have side effect if it trys to modify anything outside its body.
 For example, if it modidifies a global variable, then it is a side effect.
 If it makes a network call, it is a side effect as well.
 * Changing the Folder Structure
 * Understanding HTTP requiests in React.
+> In single page apps a strong decoupling happens between your App and the server.
+Communication still happens but server doesn't send back HTML pages, but JSON data.
+The server is a restful API exposing endpoints to which you can send data.
+* Setting up firebase - syntax that maps api endpoints to database tables.
+* Create axios instance with baseURL from firebase.